[By May Lee]

 Solution #6: Losing Streak.

 If an alarming number of hairs are piling up on your pillow and in your shower drain, talk to your doctor.
 Roughly 30 million women in North America experience hair loss, and unlike male balding, which occurs in localized areas, women’s thinning happens all over, so it’s harder to detect.
 As you age and estrogen and progesterone decline, something called miniaturization can happen.
 This severe shrinking of the follicles — better known as female pattern thinning — can be treated in a variety of ways.
-There is minoxidyl, the drug found in Rogaine, which you would need to apply daily for the rest of your life, or a mild diuretic pill called spironolactone (by prescription only; it also works wonders on adult acne).
-The FDA also recently approved the HairMax LaserComb [hairmax.com], which you comb through your hair to stimulate growth and follicle regeneration.
+There is minoxidil, the drug found in Rogaine, which you would need to apply daily for the rest of your life, or a mild diuretic pill called spironolactone (by prescription only; it also works wonders on adult acne).
+For a faster response to your losing streak, try Revage670.
+This is a painless low level light therapy for your scalp that will stimulate your hair follicles to grow optimally and halt hair loss in its tracks.